imnuvi/CheatBook/elixir/Named_Functions/Named_functions.md

 module names are just atoms. for example the IO module is created by elixir as an atom called  Elixir.IO.

+Note that all modules will have the elixir atom before them.

 so is_atom(IO) will yield true.

 a function can also be called with its atom.